 How to turn role play into a positive experience

 Essentially it is to provide a safe environment (away from ‘real’ customers or clients) in which to practice a particular skill.
-However, what it generally does is provide a mouthpiece for the loudest and most confident in the room, and strike fear into those who would rather poke themselves in the eye rather than speak in public.
-There has been a move towards avoiding the dreaded words, and instead describing it as ‘skills based practice’ but no-one is fooled for too long.
+However, what it generally does is provide a mouthpiece for the loudest and most confident in the room.
+Alongside this, it strikes fear into those who would rather poke themselves in the eye rather than speak in public.
+There has been a move towards avoiding the dreaded words, and instead describing it as ‘skills based practice’ but it doesn’t fool anyone.

 After all, at the end of the day you’d like to see your team embracing their strengths, learning new techniques, and above all being themselves and not trying to pretend to be someone else, right?